nicgallardo/es6_snippets/README.md

 >I have found the easiest way to install snippets is by cloning this repo into your folder.
 ####Directions
 1. In your terminal/CLI go to route by type *~* and enter.
-2. On my mac my path is as follows I *cd Library/Application\ Support/Sublime\ Text\ 3/Packages/User*.
+2. On my mac my path is as follows *cd Library/Application\ Support/Sublime\ Text\ 3/Packages/User*.
 3. Now clone this repo directly into this folder.